-With a nickname like Vacationland, it’s safe to bet that Maine is a great choice when you’re looking for a little getaway from the day-to-day grind!
+With a nickname like Vacationland, it’s safe to bet that you’ll find plenty of incredible vacation destinations in Maine!
 This gorgeous state is known for its rugged and rocky coastline that is dotted with historic lighthouses, and the vast wilderness that has been dutifully conserved and has some of the most scenic drives and best hiking in the East.
 Any trip to the Pine Tree State will be a good time, but you can use this list for a guide to some of the best places to visit in Maine!

 Stay Cool in Kennebunkport, ME

 Kennebunkport is known for a few things: the water, the seafood, and the Bush family.
 Their Kennebunkport place has long been the favored summer home for the family and was coined as the Summer White House while the elder Bush was in office.
 To this day, it is still maintained as a family vacation spot, and with all the fun things to do there, it is easy to see why.
-There’s sailing, whale-watching, kayaking, lobster tours, swimming at the soft sand beaches, and so many more ways to enjoy Maine’s mild summer weather!
+There’s sailing, whale-watching, kayaking, lobster tours, swimming at the soft sand beaches, and so many more ways to enjoy Maine in the summer!
 Downtown Kennebunkport has plenty of art galleries and cute shops to keep you happy browsing and buying unique Maine keepsakes from your visit, too.

 Kennebunkport is also home to many excellent restaurants, including some stellar seafood places.
 Try The Clam Shack, popular for their lobster roll; it was named by Food & Wine Magazine as one of “America’s Best Lobster Rolls!”
 There are also some incredible places to stay while in town, but if you’re looking for something a little more off the beaten path, look into glamping at Sandy Pines Campground.
 Their glamping cabins and tents are absolutely fabulous, and the heated saltwater pool will perhaps be a bit more inviting than the chilly waters of the Atlantic!